noamsw/dr_agent/README.md

 - Availability of the medication at the store.
 - Reservation of medication, and cancellation of reservations.
 - User prescriptions and reservations.

-## The project includes the following files:
-- main.py
-- agent.py
-- tools.py
-- inventory.json
-- medications.json
-- users.json
-## Tools
-This agent has access to the following tools:
--

 ## Using the agent:
 Its quite simple - download the repo, add your api key to a .env file and then run docker.